CCNU-CSIT883-Group2/Documents/Proposal/src/main.typ

 Teachers can easily import and export questions in various formats.
 This function allows educators to streamline quiz creation by uploading existing questions or exporting quiz data for external use or archiving.

+== Subsystems

+Based on the functions outlined above, our application can be divided into three core subsystems, each responsible for handling specific functionalities:

+=== Questions Management System

+This subsystem will be responsible for all question-related operations, ensuring seamless interaction for both students and teachers.

+=== Account System

+This subsystem will manage all account-related functionalities for both students and teachers.

+=== Evaluation System

+This subsystem handles the analysis and visualization of results for students and teachers, providing valuable insights into performance.

 = Job Distribution

 Our application is built on modern web technologies and is divided into four key subsystems: Frontend, Backend, Database, and a General Library to interact with Generative Artificial Intelligence (GAI).
 Each subsystem will have its dedicated responsibilities to ensure smooth development and seamless integration.